HiDefTextiles/HiDefKnits/README.md

 Learning and Intelligent Optimization (LION), and submit a paper to an ISI publication such as Journal of Heuristics.

-Ragnheiður “*Ragga*” Eiríksdóttir has agreed to be a beta-tester for HiDef Knits (cf. [enclosed](RANNIS/coop_Ragga.pdf) declaration of cooperation).
+**Ragnheiður “*Ragga*” Eiríksdóttir** has agreed to be a beta-tester for HiDef Knits (cf. [enclosed](RANNIS/coop_Ragga.pdf) declaration of cooperation) with emphasis on pattern readability meant for handknitting.
-Ragga owns and operates *Knitting Iceland*, that publishes publishes knitting-related material, such as books and tutorial DVDs.
+Ragga owns and operates *KNITTING ICELAND*, that publishes publishes knitting-related material, such as books and tutorial DVDs.
 Ragga has published several knitting books, such as Prjóniprjón, and offers an extensive collection on Ravelry of self-published patterns.